lorne-rtm/rtm-docs/docs/user_docs/getting_started/features.rst

 -------------------------------------

-- **Faster Confirmations:** Contrary to Bitcoin or Ethereum, which need multiple confirmations over time, Raptoreum confirms transactions within seconds.
+- **Faster Confirmations:** Contrary to Bitcoin or Ethereum, which need multiple confirmations which can ake up to an hour (Bitcoin).
+Raptoreum transactions ar confirmed and spendable in seconds.
 - **Speed and Spendability:** This rapid processing ensures funds are readily available, essential for trading, payments, and remittances.